Free tool

 How the uptime calculation works

-Allowed downtime is the share of a period that the SLA does not promise: downtime = period x (1 - SLA / 100).
-For a 99.9% SLA over a month, that is 730.5 hours x 0.001 = 0.7305 hours, which is 43 minutes 50 seconds.
+Allowed downtime is whatever slice of a period the SLA leaves unpromised: downtime = period x (1 - SLA / 100).
+Take a 99.9% SLA across a month: 730.5 hours x 0.001 = 0.7305 hours, or 43 minutes 50 seconds.

-The reverse direction works the same way: uptime % = (period - downtime) / period x 100.
-Two hours of downtime in a month gives (730.5 - 2) / 730.5 x 100 = 99.726%.
+Going backwards uses the mirror of that: uptime % = (period - downtime) / period x 100.
+Lose two hours in a month and you get (730.5 - 2) / 730.5 x 100 = 99.726%.

 Reading an SLA: the fine print